Shift and cash drawer management

 Shift and drawer operations

 Various operations can be performed to change the state of a shift, or to increase or decrease the amount of money in the cash drawer.
-This section describes these shift operations for Modern POS and Cloud POS.
+This section describes these shift operations for Store Commerce.

 The POS requires that users have an active, open shift in order to perform any operations that will produce a financial transaction, such as a sale, return, or customer order.